 A seizure is a brief electrical disturbance in the brain.
 There are many types of seizures, but they are generally classified into two main categories based on which part of the brain is involved.
 Generalized seizures affect the whole brain.
 Partial seizures only affect part of the brain.

 TYPES OF SEIZURES

 Tonic Clonic seizures are characterized by a fall and rigidity.
 It is followed by shallow breathing or temporarily suspended breathing, bluish skin and possible loss of bladder or bowel control.
 The seizure generally lasts a couple of minutes.
-There may be some confusion and/or fatigue, followed by a return to full consciousness.Absence (Petit Mal)
+There may be some confusion and/or fatigue, followed by a return to full consciousness.Absence (formerly known as Petit Mal)